tarantool/cartridge/rst/topics/failover.rst

 Unelectable nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can restrict node to be elected in ``stateful`` failover mode by GraphQL
+You can restrict the election of a particular node in the ``stateful``
-or Lua API.
-"Unelectable" node can't become a leader in replicaset.
+failover mode by GraphQL or Lua API.
+An "unelectable" node can't become a
+leader in a replicaset.

 In ``edit_topology``: